fabmax/physx-js-webidl/README.md

 So far my expriences with WebIDL are:
 - Much less hand-written C++ binding code (although it's not possible to omit that entirely)
-- The .idl file used to define the bindings has a simple syntax and is easy to extends
+- The .idl file used to define the bindings has a simple syntax and is easy to extend
-- Speed is the same as with Embind (I tested this quite a bit and really didn't see any difference)
+- Speed seems to be the same as with Embind (I tested this quite a bit and really didn't see any difference)

 However there also a few minor issues:
 - Enums, used as configuration flags everywhere in PhysX, are a bit troublesome (see this